zhenghao977/RetinaNet-Pytorch-36.4AP/README.md

 ## RetinaNet: Focal Loss for Dense Object Detection

+this repo's code is similar with  my another repo : https://github.com/ChingHo97/FCOS-PyTorch-37.2AP you can see difference between anchor-base and anchor-free
 ###  AP Result
 | PASCAL VOC (800px) | COCO(800px) |
 | :-----------: | :-----------------: |